Duamelo/ayajs/documentation/docs/entities/triangle.md

 }
 </style>
 <body>
-<b>Specifications : </b>  aya.Triangle is a method that takes siw (06) parameters as arguments like shown in this table :
+<b>Specifications : </b>  aya.triangle is a method that takes nine (09) parameters as arguments (but only 06 are required) like shown in this table :
 <table class='table_1'>
     <thead>
     <tr class="thead-row">